-SSD Not Showing up in Windows 10
+SSD Not Showing up Windows 7/8/10

-Reason 1: SSD Is Not Initialized
+Reason 1: New SSD Is Not Initialized

 Solution: Initialize this SSD

-Reason 2: All SSD Partitions Are Missing
+Reason 2: SSD Partitions Are Missing

 Solution: Make a Partition Recovery

-This tool is designed to free manage your disk and partition well in partition resizing, disk copy, MBR repair, disk conversion and more in Windows 10/8/7/XP/Vista.
-Among so many features, it owns a core function which is called "Partition Recovery".
-This feature enables you to recover lost partition as well as partition data effectively.
-How to perform this operation?
-Do as the following step-by-step guidance shows now in Windows 10.
+This tool is designed to manage your disk and partition well in areas like partition resizing, disk copy, MBR repair, disk conversion, etc. Among so many features, it owns a core function which is called Partition Recovery.
+This feature allows the recovering of lost partition and lost data effectively in Windows 10/8/7.

-Step 2: Then you need to choose a scanning range for SSD partition recovery.
-Here are three modes, "Full Disk" should be chosen to help to scan the entire SSD.
-Click "Next" to continue.
+Step 3: Choose a scanning range for SSD partition recovery.
+There are three modes; Full Disk should be chosen to scan the entire SSD.
+Click Next to continue.

-Step 3: Then MiniTool Partition Wizard will provide you with two scanning methods, "Quick Scan" or "Full Scan".
-The former can restore your lost or deleted partitions which are continuous.
-And the latter can scan each sector of the specified scanning range on your SSD.
-If "Quick Scan" doesn’t work well, try "Full Scan" at once.
+Step 4: Then MiniTool Partition Wizard has two scanning methods, Quick Scan and Full Scan.
+The former can restore your lost or deleted partitions which are continuous; the latter can scan each sector of the specified scanning range on your SSD.
+If Quick Scan doesn’t work well enough, try Full Scan.